 Students who seek college credit may register on a general credit basis for most courses listed online.
 Students who successfully complete a course receive a grade and may request a transcript of their record.
 Credit may be transferred into a program at Parsons or at another institution.
 Please consult with the

-Certificate Programs are noncredit programs open to all students without prerequisite.
-Certificates are available in Fashion Business, Fashion Design, Fine Arts and Foundation, Graphic and Digital Design, and Interior Design and Architecture Studies.
+Certificate programs are noncredit programs open to all students without prerequisite.
+Certificates are available in Design Leadership for Business, Fashion Business, Fashion Design, Fine Arts, Graphic and Digital Design, Healthy Materials and Sustainable Buildings, and Interior Design and Architecture Studies.
 A certificate is awarded upon successful completion of a predetermined program of courses.
 Students must file a

 Each student is expected to attend classes regularly and to arrive in classes on time.
 There are no excused absences or “cut allowances.”
-If the instructor thinks that a student’s absences are excessive, their final grade may be affected.
+If the instructor thinks that a student’s absences are excessive, his or her final grade may be affected.
 Limited absences are permitted for medical and other legitimate reasons.
 Students are responsible for making up the assigned work and additional attendance requirements may be imposed.
-Students must inform the Parsons SPACE office and the Office of Student Life (degree students only) immediately of a potential long absence.
+Students must inform the Parsons at Open Campus office and the Office of Student Life (degree students only) immediately of a potential long absence.
 Explanations of absences must be submitted in writing.

 On-campus housing is available only to full-time degree students.
 Students enrolled in Continuing Education or Certificate courses are not eligible for on-campus housing.

 All students taking courses for credit are eligible for a student photo ID card.
 Other students are eligible for a student ID if they are registered in a course that meets for at least six sessions.
 ID pictures are taken by the Campus Card Services Office upon presentation of the student's current schedule.
 To learn more, visit NewCard.